sheesh19/workshops-html-css-101/README.md

 ### Challenge 3: Going Further
 1. Excellent, now look for a page you want to copy.
-2. Start to law out the `HTML tags` on the page.
+2. Start to lay out the `HTML tags` on the page.
 3. Next, begin to give the page some `CSS` and style!